Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

    * Insights
    * Diagnostic Settings

+Day-34: Azure DNS(Domain Name System)

+We will learn following DNS services:

+   • Azure Public DNS
+   • Azure Private DNS
+   • Azure App Service custom domain
+   • Azure Traffic Manager

-Day-34: Azure Front Door and CDN
+Day-35: Azure Front Door and CDN

 We will learn Azure Front Door and CDN content delivery services.

-Day-35: Azure Container Registry (ACR)
+Day-36: Azure Container Registry (ACR)

 We will store and manage container images using ACR.

-Day-36: Azure Kubernetes Service (AKS)
+Day-37: Azure Kubernetes Service (AKS)

 We will deploy and manage containerized applications using AKS.

-Day-37: Azure Key Vault
+Day-38: Azure Key Vault

 We will secure secrets and integrate Key Vault with AKS.

+Day-39: Azure DevOps

+We will learn CI/CD pipelines, repositories, and automation using Azure DevOps.

-Day-38: Azure Bicep
+Day-40: Azure Bicep

 We will implement Infrastructure as Code using Azure Bicep.

 Note: We will have seperate video for Azure Bicep.

-Day-39: Azure DevOps

-We will learn CI/CD pipelines, repositories, and automation using Azure DevOps.

-Note: We will have seperate video for Azure DevOps.